 On the scale of Innocent and Pretty and Completely Naive, Dawn fits the book pretty well.
 She even catches her brother watching her get dressed on multiple occasions and doesn’t really think it odd.

 Dawn also cries on NUMEROUS occasions.
 Be it when her mom, dies or when the girls at school are mean to her or when her virtually in every single paragraph of the second half of the book, she’s down on her face, sobbing in tears until she can’t cry anymore.
 And yet, the next paragraph comes and the tears just keep on coming…

 A Tragic Death

-After giving birth, Dawn’s mother slowly (and stubbornly) dies of tuberculosis.
+After giving birth, Dawn’s mother, Sally Jean, slowly (and stubbornly) dies of tuberculosis.
 While the mother’s in hospital, a security guard actually recognizes Dawn’s father.
 It’s not until after the family returns home sans Mommy that the police come and arrest Dawn’s dad for being a KIDNAPPER.
 Who did he kidnap?
 Why, little blonde-haired Dawn, of course!

 Rags to Riches Plot

 The Longchamps were poor losers, but it turns out that Dawn is actually a well-to-do Cutler (of Cutler Cove Hotel fame!), kidnapped shortly after birth by two lowly hotel workers who disappeared into the night.

 After some insistence, the police (disregarding proper protocol and without providing any mental counselling–like if you hate cops this might just be the book for you, because they’re like real-life bad in this), lock up Dawn’s dad, send Jimmy and Dawn’s baby sister, Fern, into the foster system, and cart Dawn off (sans proper emotional counselling) to her true family abode, the Cutler Cove Hotel.